Reviewing the Wireframes and UI

 - Come back and reread the comment.

-Only then, you should be ready to process the comment and turn it into something actionable.
+Only then should an individual be ready to process the comment and turn it into something actionable.

-To turn this non-constructive comment into a useful one, you need to:
+To turn this non-constructive comment into a useful one:

 - Try and read between the lines (if possible)